Unmortgage/apiaccesstoken/README.md

 Introduction
 ------------

-Secure Token Authorisation Middleware for Pyramid / Wsgi Based Web apps.
+Secure token authorisation for Pyramid / Repoze based webapps.
 It uses Mozilla's tokenlib_ to provide strong protection.

 This library provides the middleware and token validation.
 It does not provide a token / user detail storage backend.
 It allows you to configure callbacks